Bullet & Blast - About Us

 in 1856 when Joseph

-Dean, the great-great uncle of Company Owner and CEO John Dean, learned the
+Dean, the great-great uncle of Company owner, John Dean, learned the

 craft of sheet metal working as an Indentured Apprentice issued by the